sebastian-software/asset-hash/readme.md

 ## Speed

 For speed comparisons of different algorithms we created a small repository containing the source code and some results.
 [Check it out](https://github.com/sebastian-software/node-hash-comparison).
-TLDR: Modern non-cryptographic hashing could be way faster than cryptographic solutions like MD5 or SHA1.
-Best algorithm right now for our use cases seems to be MetroHash128.
-This is why we made it the default.
-TODO!!
+TLDR: Modern non-cryptographic hashing could be way faster than traditional solutions like MD5 or SHA1.
+Best algorithms right now for our use cases seems to be XXHash (WASM) and Farmhash.
+This is why we integrated both while making the WASM powered XXHash the default for improved developer experience.

 ## Usage